How to Choose an Allotment Shed in the UK

 What do we mean by 'best' wooden sheds?

-Well, cheap timber sheds are made from cheap OSB board and won’t last very long at all.
+Well, cheap allotment sheds are likely to be made from flimsy OSB board and won't last very long at all.
 But In stark contrast, high-quality wooden sheds are made from the finest timber.
 At Tiger, all our sheds are made with the finest European softwood.